JackieSteffan/JackieSteffan.github.io/_posts/2020-8-27-Second-Blog-Post.md

 There are definitely pros and cons to R, I like that you can do simple calculations in a single line, like matlab, but when it comes to statistically programming SAS makes a little more sense to me.

 ## What functionality do you like about R?
-I like that you are able to do quick math in R and that there is a ton of data preloaded with the base package and other packages that are pretty easy to load in
+I like that you are able to do quick math in R and that there is a ton of data preloaded with the base package and other packages that are pretty easy to load in.
+I also like that you dont have to end every statement with some sort of delimiter.

 ## What parts do you miss about your other language?
 Most of my experience has been in SAS or more point and click software, like Tableau.
 I miss the structure of SAS.
 When you work in SAS you can tell what each section is there for and have a general idea of what the output will look like.
+One thing that really messes me up is that R is case sensitive where SAS is not.

 ## Do you consider R a difficult language to learn?
 (If you knew R prior to the course, describe your experience when first learning it.)
 I had done a little bit of work in R in previous classes and when I first started working in R I was completely lost.
 I basically copied and pasted code from lectures and used google to figure out how to make the chages I wanted.